Builderb0y/BigGlobe/docs/files/data/modid/worldgen/bigglobe_layers/Layers.md

 	Note: you cannot nest dx and dz expressions to get higher-order derivatives.
 In fact, you can't nest dx and dz expressions at all.
 The reason for this has to do with the internal details of how adjacent columns are selected, but the tl;dr is that if you tried to get a higher-order derivative by nesting dx or dz calls, the result would always be 0.
 This is not usually helpful, and I wanted to avoid confusion about why you get 0 instead of the higher-order derivative you were probably expecting, so I just made it a compile-time error instead telling you that this is not supported.
 * `type` - may be one of the following:
+	* `noop` - does nothing and has no properties besides type.
+		* This type can be used by data packs which wish to disable an existing layer.
+	* `root` - similar to simple_2d, but does not have a "valid" property.
+It fills the entire Y range with the specified state no matter what.
+		* `state` - a script returning the BlockState that this layer will attempt to place.
+This script has the following environments available:
+			* MathScriptEnvironment
+			* StatelessRandomScriptEnvironment
+			* GridScriptEnvironment (with implicit seed)
+			* MinecraftScriptEnvironment
+			* BaseColumnScriptEnvironment
+			* ColumnEntryRegistry
+			* ColorScriptEnvironment
+			* ExternalImageScriptEnvironment
+			* ExternalDataScriptEnvironment
 	* `simple_2d` - fills the Y range between `valid >= min_y` and `valid < max_y` (or the bounds of the chunk, if either of those values are not specified) with a single block state.
 This type has the following additional properties:
 		* `state` - a script returning the BlockState that this layer will attempt to place.
 This script has the following environments available:
 			* MathScriptEnvironment